v4r-tuwien/grasping_pipeline/docs/source/overview_state_machine.rst

 Each of these components is implemented as a state machine (and therefore consists of multiple states), and the components are all combined into a single, big state machine that controls the behavior of the robot.

+After the setup, you can choose between _SINGLE_GRASP_ an _CLEAR_TABLE_.
+Both sub state machine use the aforementioned components. _SINGLE_GRASP_ performs, as the name suggests, a single grasp with user inputs in between to choose between placement and handover. _CLEAR_TABLE_ switches between grasping an object and handing it over until the table is cleared without any user inputs needed.

 =========
 FindGrasp
 =========